AccidentalMachines/PocketQueen-v1/Instructions.md

 ## ✅ Final Check

-- Flash the firmware from this repo to the Circuit Playground.
+- Flash the firmware from this repo to the Circuit Playground Bluefruit.
 - Toggle the switch and confirm LED ring + click sound.
 - Secure with clamp or place on table — you're ready to drum.